2153986731/the_secret_latitude/README.md

 Well, ok I have one of those too.

-But it's encrypted using three clues!
+But it's encrypted using a series of clues!

 GOOD LUCK!